unfinishedprogram/beat_map_generator/README.md

  - Make beats more lively by creating preset
  - Figure out how to remove the need for duplicating image and song for each map
  - Benchmark generation to determine feasibility of realtime generation upon request server-side
+ - Add support for walls
+ - Allow for mixing of walls and notes